The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part III: Simulated Observables -- The return of the spectrum: Transmission Spectra

 Fig.~\ref{Fig:varia} shows the standard deviation of the atmospheric transit depth and of the transit atmospheric thickness over 100 transits.
 This variability is wavelength dependent: it is the largest in the continuum as the transmitted light is closer to the surface, where clouds are present; and the smallest for the strongest absorption lines like the CO$_2$ at 2.7, 4.3 and 15~$\mu m$.
 There are significant differences between the GCMs.
-In general the cloudier the simulation is, the most variable the transmission spectrum is.
+In general, the cloudier the simulation is, the more variable the transmission spectrum is.
 For LMD-G and ROCKE-3D, the time variability in both Hab~1 and Hab~2 is remarkably similar, while for ExoCAM and the UM it differs.
-This difference is due to the change in the average altitude of clouds between Hab~1 (\ref{Fig:Hab1_prof}) and Hab~2 (\ref{Fig:Hab2_prof}).
-In LMD-G and ROCKE-3D simulations, the average altitude of liquid water and water ice clouds does not change substantially between Hab~1 and Hab~2, while for ExoCAM and the UM it increases sharply in Hab~2.
+This difference is due to the change in the average altitude of clouds between Hab~1 (Figure \ref{Fig:Hab1_prof}) and Hab~2 (Figure \ref{Fig:Hab2_prof}).
+In LMD-G and ROCKE-3D simulations, the average altitude of liquid water and ice water clouds does not change substantially between Hab~1 and Hab~2, while for ExoCAM and the UM it increases sharply in Hab~2.
 For instance, for ExoCAM the east terminator water ice clouds maximum density peaks at 500~hPa for Hab~1 and at 250~hPa for Hab~2.
 We hypothesise that stronger winds at this lower pressure relative to those deeper in the atmosphere lead to higher cloud variability.
 Overall, the standard deviation of the continuum level in the Hab~1 case for ExoCAM, LMD-G, ROCKE-3D and the UM is about 3, 3, 2 and 1~ppm, respectively, leading to a median value of $\sim$2~ppm.
 For Hab~2 it is about 5, 3, 2.5 and 2~ppm, respectively, leading to a median value of $\sim$3~ppm.
-These values are low relative to the JWST expected 1$~\sigma$ noise of 10 to 25~ppm \citep{Fauchez:2019}.
-It is also interesting to note that those values are comparable to the relative transit depth of H$_2$O or O$_2$.
-This means that even if one assume no noise floor, atmospheric variability would produce a continuum fluctuation that would swamp those highly important but weak absorption lines.
+These values are low relative to the JWST expected 1--$\sigma$ noise of 10 to 25~ppm as assumed in \cite{Fauchez:2019} and near the upper limit value (14~ppm) estimated by NIRSpec lab time series in \cite{Rustamkulov2022}.
+It is also interesting to note that those values are comparable to the relative transit depth of H$_2$O or O$_2$ \citep{Fauchez:2019,Lustig_Yaeger2019,Pierrehumbert2010,Wunderlich2020}.
+This means that even if one assumes no noise floor, atmospheric variability would produce a continuum fluctuation that would swamp those highly important but weak absorption lines.